Pregnant Again? What to Expect During Your Second Pregnancy

 Labour is shorter in the second pregnancy since your body has already undergone the process once.
 Your cervix has most likely weakened, making it easy to dilate and efface.
 For women who have already had a baby earlier, the labour will last for an average of five hours and not more than twelve hours.

-The pushing stage is also likely to last less than two hours as compared to three hours in the first time.
+The pushing stage is also likely to last less than two hours as compared to three hours the first time.

 What About Other Pregnancy Symptoms?